vexx32/PSKoans/CONTRIBUTING.md

 5. Commit.
     - Hit the "Source Control" button on the left hand side of the VSCode window.
     - Stage your changes.
-        - Hit the + button on the right side of the files you want to commit.
+        - Hit the ➕ on the right side of the files you want to commit.
     - Add a commit message in the "message" box.
-    - Hit the Check mark above the files to commit them to the local repo.
+    - Hit the ✔️ above the files to commit them to the local repo.
 6. Push Origin
-    - In the lower left hand corner you should see a 0(down-arrow) 1(up-arrow)
+    - In the lower left hand corner you should see 0⬇️1⬆️
     - This will push your commits up to the master branch of your fork.
 7. Pull Request
     - Go to Github and do a pull request from the PSKoans main page.